-All of the above perhaps explains with greater clarity the role of Menashe in the eventual settlement of the Transjordanian territories.
-Recall that the initial petition presented to Moshe was offered by Reuven and Gad only.
+All of the above perhaps explains with greater clarity the role of Menashe in the resolution of the events.
+Recall that the initial petition presented to Moshe was offered by Reuven and Gad.
 Only AFTER the matter was resolved by their taking an oath did Moshe assign some of the territories to Menashe (see 32:33), for the sons of Machir, son of Menashe, captured the Gil'ad and drove out the Amorites who were there.
 Moshe gave the Gil'ad to Machir son of Menashe, and he dwelt there.
 Yair son of Menashe went and captured their farms, and called them Chavot Yair.
 Novach went and captured Kenat and its villages, and called it Novach after his own name (Bemidbar 32:39-42).

 Moshe's conduct seems rather puzzling in light of his initial reluctance to entertain the appeal of Reuven and Gad.
-Why would he in the end substantiate a claim that he had regarded as potentially ruinous, by assigning another tribe to the lands east of the Jordan?
-The Ramban (13th century, Spain) attempts to provide an explanation, but it fails to satisfy:
+Why would he now substantiate a claim that he had regarded as potentially ruinous, by assigning another tribe to the lands east of the Jordan?
+The Ramban (thirteenth century, Spain) attempts to provide an explanation, but it fails to satisfy: